-- 2. The applicant must complete and submit the supportive housing application materials, including the narratives, forms and submittals identified in the Multifamily Request for Proposal Guide and the Multifamily Rental Housing Common Application Checklist, and; - 3.
-The application must meet the Supportive Housing Threshold criteria: - a.
+- a.
 Supportive Services: On-site service coordination and tenant engagement must be made available to all supportive housing residents.
 The level and type of services offered should be appropriate for the needs of the target population, with a minimum of tenant service coordination for an average of two hours per household per week. - b.
-Service Provider: Experienced service provider with demonstrated outcomes: - i.
-At a minimum, the service provider has experience providing services to a similar population to maintain housing over a period of time and has sufficient capacity to deliver the services proposed. - c.
-Service Funding Commitments: At a minimum, a portion of service funding is secured for two years with a viable plan for securing the remaining resources.
-Must provide evidence in application narrative and commitment letters or other documentation. - Developments with 5% to 9.99% LTH units must have secured at least 75% of service funding - ii.
-Developments with 10% to 49.99% LTH units must have secured at least 20% of service funding - iii.
-Developments with 50% to 100% LTH units must have secured at least 5% of service funding - d.
-Coordinated Entry and Serving Highest Need Households: The property owner must agree to accept high priority households for the LTH supportive housing units through Coordinated Entry. - 4.
+Service Provider: Experienced service provider with demonstrated outcomes: - At a minimum, the service provider has experience providing services to a similar population to maintain housing over a period of time and has sufficient capacity to deliver the services proposed. - c.
+Service Funding Commitments: At a minimum, a portion of service funding is secured with a viable plan for securing the remaining resources, as approved by Minnesota Housing.
+Must provide evidence in application narrative and commitment letters or other documentation. - i.
+Developments with 5% to 9.99%HPH units must have secured at least 75% of service funding - ii.
+Developments with 10% to 49.99% HPH units must have secured at least 20% of service funding - iii.
+Developments with 50% to 100% HPHunits must have secured at least 5% of service funding - d.
+Coordinated Entry and Serving Highest Need Households: The property owner must agree to accept high priority households for the HPH supportive housing units through Coordinated Entry. - 4.
 The applicant agrees to pursue and continue renewal of rental assistance, operating subsidy or service funding contracts for as long as the funding is available.